 I even researched this to make sure it wasn’t just me.
 The following quotes are taken from an article I found about business practices in Sweden.
-You can read the whole article here: https://sweden.se/business/business-in-sweden-an-expats-view/
+Note: I found the article at the following website, although now (May of 2021) I see the link seems to be broken: https://sweden.se/business/business-in-sweden-an-expats-view/

 “Swedes rarely say yes or no. This means that instead of saying ‘ja’ or ‘nej’ they say ‘nja’ which means ‘yes-but-no-but-yes-but’.
 You see, saying ‘yes’ or ‘no’ can lead to conflict, so Swedes avoid these words and replace them with ‘it depends’, ‘maybe’ and ‘I’ll see what I can do’….You may wonder how on earth they ever make a decision.
 Swedish business people themselves have sometimes called this “beslutsångest”, meaning ‘decision anxiety’.
 Eventually Swedes do make a decision – as soon as everyone has been involved in the process.”